 Microsoft Teams will also be used by teachers to touch base with their pupils although, of course, how the platforms are used exactly will depend upon the age of the children and this may evolve over time.
 The Prep School and the Pre-Prep will have regular engagement in it over the course of a working day.
-Both sections of the school will provide set work that is of equivalent length to the core teaching pupils would receive in school, and as a minimum 3 hours per day for Pre Prep and 4 hours per day for Prep children.
+Both sections of the school will provide set work that is of equivalent length to the core teaching pupils would receive in school.